 For some reason, they asked me to write an essay for The Dadly Virtues: Adventures from the Worst Job You’ll Ever Love, despite being an unmarried and childless man.
-Although maybe that makes me especially qualified to write this?
-You decide. *** A son once asked his father to explain what marriage was like.
-His father answered by taking the son’s iPod, removing every song but his son’s current favorite and handing it back to him.

 Hi Rob.
 I loved this.
 I loved it as I sat here at Starbucks reading and typing on my 2014 MacBook across the street from the dance studio where I dropped my wife off for her class.
 I dropped her off because I didn't want her to have to worry about parking and I could spend the 15 minute drive with her to and from the studio.
 The key for me was finding a beautiful, best friend who makes me laugh and who laughs at me at all the right times, not just when I fall or do something stupid.
 Though we have agreed that is allowed, too, as long as no one is seriously hurt.
 We have been doing this nearly every single day of our marriage and it's been over 35 years.
 A home full of laughter is a great place to be.